alphahex99/Supcom2Cards/README.md

 * Quantum Sponge: Taking damage will partially recharge your block cooldown
 * Radar Jammer: Enemy guns are less accurate while you're alive
 * Rock Head: +100% DMG at the cost of Bullet speed
-* Rogue Nanites: Blocking heals 25% HP
+* Rogue Nanites: Blocking heals 25% HP once per block
 * Shotja: Bullets travel WAY faster and also ignore gravity at the cost of some HP
 * Stacked Cannons: Fire your entire clip instantly
 * Super Triton: Bullet hitbox increased dramatically, more DMG, less ATKSPD